 This is not the same as Ford Credit.
-If you finance or lease a vehicle thru your Ford dealer, that goes thru Ford Motor Credit Company LLC (aka Ford Credit).
-However their credit card is thru someone else.
+If you finance or lease a vehicle through your Ford dealer, that goes through Ford Motor Credit Company LLC (aka Ford Credit).
+However their credit card is through a large bank with which Ford has contracted on the back end.

 But should you get it?
-Hardly.
-What follows are 5 reasons why almost everyone should avoid it.
+Um, no. What follows are 5 reasons why almost everyone should avoid it.

 1. It can’t be used everywhere